 Legal Pro, Jacoba Urist

-Jacoba Urist, Esq. is a lawyer, mom, and family finance writer in Manhattan.
+Jacoba Urist, Esq. is a health and business journalist in New York City.
 She's currently runs her own family finance consultant practice and is working on a book, "The Happiest Parent," about estate planning and personal finance, specifically for parents.

 Jacoba earned her Juris Doctorate from New York University in 2002 as well as her Masters in Taxation in 2004.
 She also has a Masters from The Johns Hopkins University Institute for Policy Studies where she studied economic and regulatory issues.
-She has worked at one of the largest law firms in the country and her legal articles have been published for both legal academics and practitioners, and she regularly contributes to the Huffington Post.
-Her writing has also appeared on MSN Money and TODAY.com.
+She regularly contributes to the Huffington Post, and her writing has also appeared on MSN Money and TODAY.com.

 What are the best kinds of support for people who are considering adoption (including extended family support, financial, etc.)?